bhisaac/5eFP/5eFP-SRD.md

 ## Monastic Tradition

-You commit yourself to a monastic tradition, such as the Way of the Open Hand.
-Your tradition grants you features.
+You commit yourself to a monastic tradition, such as the Way of the Elements, the Way of the Open Hand, and the Way of Tranquility.
+Your tradition grants you game features.

+### Way of the Elements

 ### Way of the Open Hand